highcharts/highcharts-meteor/README.md

 }
 ```

-Since wrapper is based on NPM package from Highcharts, you can find structure of modules on the github related pages: [highcharts-release](https://github.com/highcharts/highcharts-release), [highstock-release](https://github.com/highcharts/highstock-release), [highmaps-release](https://github.com/highcharts/highmaps-release).
+Since wrapper is based on NPM package from [Highcharts](https://www.npmjs.com/package/highcharts), you can find structure of modules on the [github page](https://github.com/highcharts/highcharts). **Note: NPM package is supported since 4.1.10**.

 ## Usage